antoniodisanto92/SwipeSelector/README.md

 ## minSDK Version

-SwipeSelector supports API levels all the way down to 8 (Android Froyo).
+SwipeSelector supports API levels all the way down to 9 (Android Gingerbread).

+### NOTE: I'm waiting Sonatype response for deploying the library.
+Be patient please, everything will be set up as soon as possible!

 ## Installation
 **Gradle:**

 ```groovy